aalowlevel/typestate-builder/README.md

 ## Features

+- The Typestate Pattern is the king in Rust!
+- No mess : Creates the necessary types and just does its job.
+- No runtime checks : Thus, there is no need for `Option` or `Result` types..
-- Compile-time safety: Ensures that all required fields are set before creating an instance of the struct.
+- Safety at compile time : Ensures that all required fields are set before creating an instance of the struct.
 - Supports named and tuple structs (panics on else).
 - Simple, intuitive and rusty-way syntax for creating builders.